zxh326/clash-exporter/README.md

 ### Grafana Example Dashboard

-You can import [clash-dashboard.json](./grafana/dashboard.json) to obtain the example effect, or you can create one yourself based on the following metrics introduction.
+- You can import [clash-dashboard.json](./grafana/dashboard.json) to obtain the example effect, or you can create one yourself based on the following metrics introduction.

+- or Import via grafana.com with id `18530`

 ### Metrics